Learn how to set up Jira Software Cloud and integrate it with other products and applications.

-Add a new epic Click Create epic (you will need to hover over the 'EPICS' panel to show this link), enter the epic details, and create it.
+Click Create epic (you will need to hover over the 'EPICS' panel to show this link), enter the epic details, and create it.

 To add an existing issue, drag and drop the issue onto the epic in the 'EPICS' panel.

-Remove an issue from an epic Drag and drop the issue onto Issues without epics in the 'EPICS' panel.
+Drag and drop the issue onto Issues without epics in the 'EPICS' panel.

 Alternatively, view the detailed view of the issue on the board, locate the Epic field, then click the 'x' in the epic name lozenge (this method also works in the Active sprints of a board).

-Filter issues by epic Click the epic in the 'EPICS' panel to show only issues in that epic.
+Click the epic in the 'EPICS' panel to show only issues in that epic.
 Click All issues to remove the filter.
 Alternatively, click Clear all filters next to the sprint's name.

-Complete an epic Click the arrow next to the epic's name, then choose Mark as Done from the menu.
+Click the arrow next to the epic's name, then choose Mark as Done from the menu.
 This will set the epic's Epic Status field to "Done", but will not affect the epic's workflow or its Status field, and none of the epic's issues will be affected.

-Screenshot: viewing an epic in a Scrum backlog
+View an epic in a scrum backlog

-Getting help.
 Need help?
 If you can't find the answer you need in our documentation, we have other resources available to help you.
-See
+See Getting help.